Deltares/fews-web-oc/docs/public/configuration/README.md

 When locations are shown on the Web OC map, icons are used as configured in Delft-FEWS.
 Also, icon overlays for threshold crossings are shown consistently with the Delft-FEWS Desktop OC.
 Check threshold configuration [documentation](https://publicwiki.deltares.nl/display/FEWSDOC/09+Thresholds).
 When `<showActiveThresholdCrossingsForFilters>true</showActiveThresholdCrossingsForFilters>` is configured in WebOperatorClient.xml, an indicator for the number of locations with threshold crossings per topology node will be shown in Web OC.

-**Web Browser**
+**External url**

-When a `<url>` element is configured in the selected topology node, Web OC will open a new browser window for the url configured.
+When a `<url>` element is configured in the selected topology node, Web OC will open a new browser window (outside Web OC) for the url configured.
+NB This is only supported for toplogy nodes with _only_ the `<url>` element configured.

+**Embedded Browser**

+When a `<embedUrl>` element is configured in the selected topology node, Web OC will open a embedded browser window for the url configured.
+Please note that [Content Security Policy](https://deltares.github.io/fews-web-oc/deployments/#content-security-policy-csp-headers) have to be configured correctly to allow embedding.

 **DisplayGroup**